Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Implementation and Experiments

 \subsection{Implementation}

-I-WAVE is programmed using the machine learning library PyTorch \citep[Version 1.1.6][]{Paszke2017}.
-Although PyTorch supports GPU computing to accelerate fitting, we follow \citet{UrbanBauer2021} in opting for CPU computing to enable fairer comparisons with other methods and to assess performance using hardware that is more typically available to social scientists.
+I-WAVE is implemented using the Python package DeepIRTools \parencite[Version 0.2.1;][]{UrbanDeepIRTools}.
+Although DeepIRTools supports GPU computing to accelerate fitting, we follow \textcite{UrbanBauer2021} in opting for CPU computing to enable fairer comparisons with other methods and to assess performance using hardware that is more typically available to social scientists.
 Experiments are conducted on a computer with a 2.8 GHz Intel Core i7 CPU and 16 GB of RAM.
-Code to reproduce all experiments is readily available at \url{https://github.com/cjurban/MachineLearningConfirmatoryIFA}.
+Code to reproduce all experiments is readily available at \url{https://github.com/cjurban/DeepConfirmatoryIFA}.

-Optimization and hyperparameter tuning for I-WAVE in the exploratory setting are discussed in detail by \citet[][Section 5]{UrbanBauer2021}.
-We follow their implementation almost exactly, although we adapt their factor loadings initialization procedure to the confirmatory setting as follows: